andkuzm/PyTaRGET/README.md

     out_path=""
 )
 ```
-class, there github token needs to grant ability to read public repositories, repository_path is a path to folder into which searched repositories will be cloned, and out_path is either a path to existing annotated_cases.csv file, or a path to folder in which it will be created during the run.
+class, there GitHub token needs to grant ability to read public repositories, repository_path is a path to folder into which searched repositories will be cloned, and out_path is either a path to existing annotated_cases.csv file, or a path to folder in which it will be created during the run.

 in the GitHubSearch.py there is this code at the bottom:
 ```